nginxinc/kubernetes-ingress/docs/content/tutorials/security-monitoring.md

 ---
 title: "Connect NGINX App Protect WAF to NGINX Security Monitoring"
-description: |
-  How to monitor NGINX App Protect WAF via NGINX Security Monitoring.
 weight: 1800
 doctypes: ["concept"]
 toc: true
 ---
-## Connect NGINX App Protect WAF to NGINX Security Monitoring

-This document explains how to configure NGINX Agent to send NGINX App Protect WAF metrics to NGINX Security Monitoring.
+This document explains how to use NGINX Ingress Controller to configure NGINX Agent for sending F5 NGINX App Protect WAF metrics to NGINX Security Monitoring.

 ## Prerequisites

-This guide assumes that you have an installation of NGINX Instance Manager with [NGINX Security Monitoring](https://docs.nginx.com/nginx-management-suite/installation/vm-bare-metal/install-security-monitoring/) which is reachable from the Kubernetes cluster on which F5 NGINX Ingress Controller is deployed.
+This guide assumes that you have an installation of NGINX Instance Manager with [NGINX Security Monitoring](https://docs.nginx.com/nginx-management-suite/installation/vm-bare-metal/install-security-monitoring/) which is reachable from the Kubernetes cluster on which NGINX Ingress Controller is deployed.

 If you use custom container images, NGINX Agent must be installed along with NGINX App Protect WAF.
 See the [Dockerfile](https://github.com/nginxinc/kubernetes-ingress/tree/v3.4.3/build/Dockerfile) for examples of how to install NGINX Agent or the [NGINX Agent installation documentation](https://docs.nginx.com/nginx-agent/installation-upgrade/) for more information.